 \setalgorithmicfont{ }

-Since calculating all possible $f$-combinations of the set $\mathbb{C}=\{1,\dots,c\}$, $ \mathbb{C} \choose f$, suffers from exponential growth in the computation cost, a faster alternative algorithm with lower computational cost is needed to identify the mixing matrix.
-An alternative solution that exploits the subspace selective search ($\textrm{S}^3$) has been proposed in our previous work~\cite{eqlimi2015multiple}.
-In the $\textrm{S}^3$ algorithm, the mixing vectors are identified by performing a selective search as few as $m$ subspaces are detected.
-Despite the high accuracy and speed of this algorithm in noiseless cases, it fails in the presence of noise and outliers due to the need for defining several thresholds (see Algorithm 3 in~\cite{eqlimi2015multiple}).
+To overcome the exponential computational cost associated with calculating all possible $f$-combinations of the set $\mathbb{C}=\{1,\dots,c\}$, an alternative algorithm with lower computational complexity is required to identify the mixing matrix.
+One such solution is the subspace selective search ($\textrm{S}^3$) algorithm, proposed in our previous work~\cite{eqlimi2015multiple}.
+In $\textrm{S}^3$, the mixing vectors are identified through a selective search process, detecting as few as $m$ subspaces.
+While $\textrm{S}^3$ exhibits high accuracy and speed in noiseless scenarios, it struggles in the presence of noise and outliers due to the requirement of defining multiple thresholds (see Algorithm 3 in~\cite{eqlimi2015multiple}).

-In this paper, to capture the noisy case and to eliminate the outlier data points, we adopt a RANSAC-based subspace search in identification of the mixing matrix.
-The proposed scenario (presented in Algorithm \ref{Alg 3}) leads to an integrated solution to the UBI problem, that is, exploiting a similar approach to solve both stages of the problem.
-Notice that Algorithm \ref{Alg 3} makes use of equations (\ref{EqFit})-(\ref{EqDis}) as the RANSAC functions with $l=m-1$.
+In this paper, we address the challenge of capturing noisy scenarios and removing outlier data points by employing a RANSAC-based subspace search for the identification of the mixing matrix.
+The proposed approach, presented in Algorithm \ref{Alg 3}, provides an integrated solution to the UBI problem by leveraging a unified approach for both stages of the problem.
+Notably, Algorithm \ref{Alg 3} utilizes equations (\ref{EqFit})-(\ref{EqDis}) as the RANSAC functions with $l=m-1$.

 \setalgorithmicfont{ }